What is physical security?

-In the security industry, security standards are used to represent different levels of protection.
+In the security industry, security standards represent different levels of protection.

 They are commonly used in the specification and supply processes to ensure that products meet clear requirements.

-Physical security standards are developed by different government and independent bodies both inside the UK and globally.
+Physical security standards are developed by governments and independent bodies both inside the UK and globally.

-Charter Global offers products certified to a wide range of physical security standards.
+Charter Global offers products with physical security certification to a wide range of physical security standards.
 The most distinguished are Secured by Design and LPS 1175.

 Secured by Design (SBD)